 If you feel intimidated by a blank slideshow, you can use the Office 365 exclusive feature called QuickStarter when beginning to work on a new presentation.
 Give yourself a head-start by not wasting time on doing research and document outlines.

 The QuickStarter tool allows you to type in the topic of your presentation when you make a new document.
 Then, choose from a list of subtopics and see the magic happen as QuickStarter gathers resources via the Bing search engine and Wikipedia.
-Review the generated slides, choose which ones to keep and begin customizing!
+Review the generated slides, choose which ones to keep, and begin customizing!

 Don’t forget to turn AutoSave on

 If you don't want to constantly save your work while worrying about losing it, the AutoSave feature is made for you.
 Working digitally, a lot of things can go wrong in a short amount of time.
-Think about how many times you've experienced a power outage, system crash, or simply had Office stop running due to an error.
+Think about how often you've experienced a power outage, system crash, or simply had Office stop running due to an error.
 With AutoSave turned on, you'll never have to freak out if any of these things happen to you while working on a presentation.

 - Note: This feature is only available for Office 365 users.
 Additionally, it only saves documents stored in either OneDrive, OneDrive for Business or SharePoint Online.